aryatavakoli/galaxy-ansible/README.md

 # BCCDC Galaxy-Ansible
+Created for the BC Centre for Disease Control by [Arya Tavakoli](https://github.com/aryatavakoli) as part of the FAS Co-op Program at Simon Fraser University

 Uses Ansible to automatically deploy an Instance of Galaxy (galaxyproject.org) to CentOS Distrubutions
-#### Python 2.7 must be installed on the client machine that Galaxy will be deployed to.

-**NOTE: These scripts only work on an Instance of CentOS 7.
-These Scripts will also disable SElinux**

 Currently Functional Features:
 - [x] Galaxy